Trump concerned about ‘dangerous situation’ between India, Pakistan

 “It’s a very dangerous situation between the two countries,” he told the media on Friday.
 “Right now there [are] a lot of problems between India and Pakistan because of what happened,” he said.

-Tensions have soared between the countries since the attack in Pulwama that India has blamed on Pakistan.
+Tensions have soared between the countries since the attack on February 14 in Pulwama that India has blamed on Pakistan.
 It says it sponsored the terrorist group that carried out the attack.
 In turn, Pakistan has denied responsibility and asked for evidence to back up India’s claims.

+“We would like to see it [the hostilities] stop.
+A lot of people were just killed.
+We want to see it just stop.
+We are very much involved in that [process],” he added.

 Related: We don’t want conflict with India but will defend Pakistan till our last breath if needed: ISPR chief